clairetsoi1129/book-manager-api/README.md

 The features are:
 - Get All Books
+* When user makes a GET requests /api/v1/book, the bookManagerController.getAllBooks is invoked.
+* Inside this method, it calls the bookManagerService.getAllBooks method.
+* (bookManagerService is auto instantiated by Spring boot with dependency injection. )
+* Inside this method, it calls the bookManagerRepository.findAll()
+* (bookManagerRepository is auto instantiated by Spring boot with dependency injection. )
+* bookManagerRepository then call the model Book to query the database table Book.
+* Database then return the book info to the bookManagerRepository.
+* bookManagerRepository then return the book info back to bookManagerService.
+* bookManagerService then return the book info to bookManagerController.
+* bookManagerController return the response to the user.

 - Get a Book by ID
+* When user makes a GET requests /api/v1/book/1, the bookManagerController.getBookById is invoked.
+* Inside this method, it calls the bookManagerService.getBookById method.
+* (bookManagerService is auto instantiated by Spring boot with dependency injection. )
+* Inside this method, it calls the bookManagerRepository.findById()
+* (bookManagerRepository is auto instantiated by Spring boot with dependency injection. )
+* bookManagerRepository then call the model Book to query the database table Book.
+* Database then return the book info to the bookManagerRepository.
+* bookManagerRepository then return the book info back to bookManagerService.
+* bookManagerService then return the book info to bookManagerController.
+* bookManagerController return the response to the user.

 - Add a Book
+* When user makes a POST requests /api/v1/book with request body book, the bookManagerController.addBook is invoked.
+* Inside this method, it calls the bookManagerService.insertBook method.
+* (bookManagerService is auto instantiated by Spring boot with dependency injection. )
+* Inside this method, it calls the bookManagerRepository.save()
+* (bookManagerRepository is auto instantiated by Spring boot with dependency injection. )
+* bookManagerRepository then call the model Book to save the database table Book.
+* Database then return the book info which is saved to the bookManagerRepository.
+* bookManagerRepository then return the book info back to bookManagerService.
+* bookManagerService then return the book info to bookManagerController.
+* bookManagerController return the response to the user.

 - Update a Book
+* When user makes a PUT requests /api/v1/book with request body book, the bookManagerController.updateBookById is invoked.
+* Inside this method, it calls the bookManagerService.updateBookById method.
+* (bookManagerService is auto instantiated by Spring boot with dependency injection. )
+* Inside this method, it calls the bookManagerRepository.findById()
+* (bookManagerRepository is auto instantiated by Spring boot with dependency injection. )
+* bookManagerRepository then call the model Book to query the database table Book.
+* Database then return the book info if found to the bookManagerRepository.
+* bookManagerRepository then return the book info back to bookManagerService.
+* bookManagerService then base on the result to set the book attributes based on user input
+* bookManagerService then call bookManagerRepository.save()
+* bookManagerRepository then call the model Book to save the database table Book.
+* Database then return the book info which is saved to the bookManagerRepository.
+* bookManagerRepository then return the book info back to bookManagerService.
+* bookManagerService then return the book info to bookManagerController.
+* bookManagerController return the response to the user.

 📘 Task 1: Implement the following User Story with tests.